I Am Legend (novel): Critical reception

 In 2012, the Horror Writers Association gave I Am Legend the special Vampire Novel of the Century Award.

 Influence

-One major influence upon Matheson and others of the genre is the Mary Shelley novel, The Last Man, about an immune person surviving in a plague infested world.
+One major influence upon Matheson and others of the genre is the Mary Shelley novel, The Last Man, about an immune person surviving in a plague-infested world.

-In I Am Legend, the vampires share many similarities with zombies, and the novel influenced the zombie genre which itself later popularized the concept of a worldwide zombie apocalypse.
+In I Am Legend, the vampires share many similarities with zombies, and the novel influenced the zombie genre that, in turn, later popularized the concept of a worldwide zombie apocalypse.

 Although the idea has now become commonplace, a scientific origin for vampirism or zombies was fairly original when written.